Ortwin Knorr

 Bio

-At Willamette, he teaches a wide variety of Greek and Latin classes.
-With Latin students, he has read, for instance, the love poems of Catullus, Martial's Epigrams and Liber Spectaculorum, Vergil's Aeneid, Ovid's Metamorphoses, Horace's Odes, Seneca's Apocolocyntosis ("Pumpkinification", a biting satire on the failed apotheosis of the emperor Claudius), medieval Latin texts (including a comedy by Hrosvitha of Gandersheim), and a selection of documentary and literary texts on and by Roman women.
-With Greek students, he's enjoyed reading and discussing Homer's Odyssey, Homer's Iliad, Lucian's True History (the first science fiction novel ever), and other texts.
+With more advanced Latin students, Professor Knorr has read, for instance, the love poems of Catullus, Martial's satirical Epigrams and Liber Spectaculorum(celebrates the Colosseum's opening games in 80 CE), Vergil'sAeneid, Horace's Odes, Tibullus' Elegies, Ovid'sMetamorphoses, Seneca's Apocolocyntosis ("Pumpkinification", a biting satire on the failed apotheosis of the emperor Claudius), medieval Latin texts (including a comedy by Hrosvitha of Gandersheim), and a selection of documentary and literary texts about and by Roman women.

 In addition, Professor Knorr also offers courses in English translation on Greek and Roman literature, in particular, classes on Greek and Roman epic poetry, ancient theater, Roman women, and a College Colloquium (first-year seminar) on ancient Greece and Rome in modern film.